Blog>>Networks>>Network automation>>Python Paramiko and Netmiko for network automation

 The SSH SHELL channel behavior

-In Paramiko, the output of the SHELL channel is exposed in the form of stdin and stderr streams, which require more complex handling, similar to the use of network sockets.
+In Paramiko, the output of the SHELL channel is exposed in the form of stdin and stderr streams, which require more complex handling, similar to the use of network sockets in Python SSH automation code.
 All command output becomes unstructured in the output stream, and the automation code must recognize different parts of the results.
-The time aspects of communication, such as the waiting time for specific information, should also be properly determined.
+The time aspects of communication, such as the waiting time for specific information, should also be properly determined when automating interactive SSH sessions with Python.

 Why isn’t Paramiko enough for network automation?

 Most Linux and BSD systems use OpenSSH as their implementation of the SSH protocol.
 This implementation runs as a daemon called sshd.
-Compared to servers, network devices have their own SSH server implementation quirks which causes important differences when establishing a connection.
+Compared to servers, network devices have their own SSH server implementation quirks, which cause important differences when establishing a connection during Python-based network automation.
 An example of such a dissimilarity is how the user is authenticated.
 In the case of hosts, mechanisms built into the SSH protocol are always used for this purpose.
-However, in the case of network devices, there are cases where user authentication takes place in a separate application launched immediately after establishing an SSH session.
+However, in the case of network devices, there are cases where user authentication takes place in a separate application launched immediately after establishing an SSH session when automating network devices with Python.

 Check out our other related content: